codeforkansascity/Pet-Services/README.md

 Hours, addresses, and specialties will all be included to take the guesswork out of building a relationship with a veterinarian to provide them the best.
 Pet-friendly spaces and events will also be included to make this a resource for all pet owners.

 Built in Drupal 7.
-Uses a combination of
+Uses a combination of Addressfield, Geofield and Geocoder to create maps.